bjmyX/GOPST-GCN-a-foot-end-path-planning-method-/README.md

 # GOPST-GCN-a-foot-end-path-planning-method-
-The code will be open-source after paper been published
+The core of GOPST-GCN is published in python file of main_GCN_upload.py.